aral/ar.al-site/content/2019/10/11/build-a-simple-chat-app-with-site.js/index.md

     In a real-world chat app we would have to implement a host of features to prevent abuse (like rate limiting, blacklists, blocking, etc.).
 That’s outside the scope of this basic tutorial but let’s at least add some basic validation to our chat server.

-    Add the following helper functions to the bottom of your chat server code:
+    Add the following helper functions[^10] to the bottom of your chat server code:

     ```js
     // Is the passed object a valid string?